 And, similarly, here’s how to update the CockroachDB container:

-If you'd like to explicity run a database schema migration, issue the following command:
+If you’d like to explicitly run a database schema migration, issue the following command:

 You can upgrade one node or your whole cluster to the latest version of Nakama by following the instructions below.